Benchmark and Tasks¶

 Sparse setting uses only partial sampled observations.

-- The model must reconstruct or predict the full radiomap from sparse samples
+- the model must reconstruct or predict the full radiomap from sparse samples

 -